mxygem/godog-baseline-example/README.md

 # godog-baseline-example

-A quick demo project showing how I currently set up godog suites for black-box style API testing.
+A quick demo project showing how I set up godog suites for black-box style API testing.
 This is not meant to be the end all be all for how a project should be configured.
-I'm quite open to improvements and suggestions, so drop them my way if you've got them!
+I'm quite open to improvements and suggestions, so drop them my way if you've got them! **WARNING** This project may be out of date and not work without tweaking.

 The project is centered around some VERY basic Banking activities.